Application Process Pathways

 - Around January of the Spring before you are ready to apply, you meet with the Pre-Health Advisor to start setting up your PPAC File and discuss the necessary action steps.

 - Your file consists of all the items you would still have to gather in Option 1, like transcripts from UAH and/or other schools, letters of recommendation from faculty, character recommendations, pre-PPAC interviews, resume, and personal statement, etc. The Pre-Health Advisor and you go over all the items you will need your file in detail as well as help you make sure each item is the best it can be.

 - Your file is complete by May and you are signed up to have your board interview with the PPAC Board during the summer.
-The date of your meeting is determind on when you are or have taken your entrance exam, when we will receive your scores, and if your file is complete.
+The date of your meeting is determined on your entrance exam, when scores will come in, and if your file is complete.
 This is done between you and the Pre-Health Advisor.
 The Board meets once a month between May and August.